ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 -->

 ### System administrators or developers

+The MOJ systems or services that you administer or develop must follow the [Government Service Manual for Passwords](https://www.gov.uk/service-manual/design/passwords).

 Some systems need extra measures besides passwords.
 For example, tokens or other multi-factor authentication devices might be appropriate.
 For more information about these, see the [IT Security - Access Control Standard][acs].